Search for medical information on Google

 You can search on Google for medical information that’s been reviewed by doctors.
 You can learn more about symptoms, treatments, and medical conditions.

 Note: Medical information on symptoms and treatments is available only in some countries.
 We provide medical information on the most frequently searched topics.
+Images are informational only.

 Medical information on Google comes from high-quality websites, medical professionals, and search results.

 - First, we find and analyze health-related information from high-quality sites across the web.